OpenDSA/OpenDSA-server/README.md

 # OpenDSA-server

+12/13/2021: REPOSITORY ARCHIVED.
+This was the original server for OpenDSA, but as of this date has been inactive for over 5 years.

 The OpenDSA project's server-side support to collect and manage data on student performance on web-based exercises.

 ## Installation and Setup